-Our recipe has the amounts for 2 whole chickens and is a great preparation to switch up the big, old turkey for something new at your holiday dinner parties.
+Our recipe is for two whole chickens and is a great preparation to switch up the big, old turkey for something new at your holiday dinner parties.
 Make a rub with butter, olive oil, herbs, spices, and white wine: let the chicken absorb those flavors for 1 hour in the fridge.
 Brush with a sweet glaze of balsamic, pear jelly, and honey during the last 40 minutes of cooking time (total of 2 hours).

-Although many people believe tandoori refers to a recipe, the truth is that it's a way of cooking meats, bread, and vegetables at very high temperatures using a clay oven heated by a charcoal fire.
-Tandoori chicken takes its name from the oven it's cooked in.
+Tandoori chicken takes its name from the clay oven (a tandoor) it's cooked in.
 Our recipe uses a mild-flavored, Indian-inspired marinade with yogurt.
 Yogurt is slightly acidic, and that draws out the flavors of the spices and then holds them tightly to the chicken, tenderizing the meat.

 The sweet Huli Huli marinade gives this dish an authentic Hawaiian flavor.
 Mix soy, lime juice, honey, sugar, ketchup, tabasco, sesame oil, and seasonings, and use the mixture to brush the chicken before and during the cooking time.
 The sugars will caramelize the skin while the acidity of the lemon juice, the savory soy sauce, and the heat of the Tabasco will penetrate the meat, giving it a bold and spicy flavor.

 The simple combination of lime and cilantro gives this rotisserie chicken a bright and light flavor.
-First, give a short marinade with lemon juice and cilantro, then roast 2 hours in the oven.
+First, immerse the chicken in a short marinade with lemon juice and cilantro, then roast 2 hours in the oven.
 What gives this chicken a south-of-the-border feeling is the strong-flavored taco seasoning acting as a rub.